-There aren’t many Indian authors in the non-fiction space who can boast of breaking even on their books let alone striking it rich.
-Candidly, I have to rack my brains to recall one such name that has achieved this feat, of course with the exception of the author of ‘Stay Foolish Stay Hungry’.
+There aren’t many Indian authors in the non-fiction space who can boast of breaking even on their books, let alone striking it rich.
+Candidly, I had to rack my brains to recall a fews names that have achieved this feat.
+Of the few exceptions, Rashmi Bansal is the one with her book Stay Hungry Stay Foolish.

-This eclectic mix comprises of those who always knew they had a penchant for entrepreneurship and those whose first choice was not entrepreneurship but as and when opportunities came knocking, they grabbed them with both hands.
+This eclectic mix comprises of those who always knew they had a penchant for entrepreneurship and those, too, whose first choice was not entrepreneurship, but as and when opportunities came knocking, they grabbed them with both hands.

-‘Stay Hungry Stay Foolish’ brims with the stories of people who laughed in the face of temptations and gave up their plum jobs only to follow their heart.
-Several of these entrepreneurs took ‘kiss-of-death’ decisions, sometimes, more than once in their lives to achieve their true calling.
+Stay Hungry Stay Foolish brims with the stories of people who laughed in the face of temptations.
+They gave up their plum jobs only to follow their heart.
+Most of these entrepreneurs took ‘kiss-of-death’ decisions, sometimes, more than once to achieve their true calling.
 So far, so good.

 To start with, the author has done a shoddy job of researching the profiles.
-Admittedly, it is a difficult task having to cover the life stories of 25 different people but in that case, the author could have very well settled for less yet well-researched 10-12 profiles.
+Admittedly, it is a difficult task having to cover the life stories of 25 different people.
+But in that case, the author could have very well settled for less yet well-researched 10-12 profiles.

 Moreover, to make things worse, there are some stories which have been shoehorned into the book as if the author wanted to capture 25 profiles, one way or the other, e.g., Story of Chender Baljee (owner of Royal Orchid Hotels) gets over in less than four-and-a-half pages leaving a lot to be desired.

-And, that brings to my next gripe – author’s use of Hindi colloquialisms in the book.
-An IIM alumnus deliberate endeavor to toss in a few Hindi dialogues while writing a book on a topic as serious as ‘Entrepreneurship’ is unpalatable.
+And, this brings to my next gripe – author’s use of Hindi colloquialisms in the book.
+An IIM alumnus deliberate endeavor to toss in a few Hindi dialogues while writing a book on a topic as serious as Entrepreneurship is unpalatable.
 That’s the stuff potboilers are made of.

 With the exception of a few stories such as Sunil Handa (Eklavya Education), Vinayak Chatterjee (Feedback Ventures), Madan Mohanka (Tega Industries),etc., others are insipid and pretty low on Inspirational Quotient.
 Although cleverly narrated, this book lacks the polish and attention to detail.

-All said and done, my review doesn’t change the fact that ‘Stay Foolish Stay Hungry’ has become a best-seller of sorts which might be due to its strong appeal to MBA aspirants.
+All said and done, my review doesn’t change the fact that this book has become a best-seller of sorts which might be due to its strong appeal to MBA aspirants.

-‘Stay Hungry Stay Foolish’ may have enough adrenaline-pumping material for the neophytes and greenhorns but for seasoned and knowledgeable readers, it hasn’t got much to offer.
+Stay Hungry Stay Foolish may have enough adrenaline-pumping material for the neophytes and greenhorns but for seasoned and knowledgeable readers, it hasn’t got much to offer.

 If you are really interested in books inspired from educational institutions, I would recommend ‘Snapshots from Hell – The making of an MBA’ by Peter Robinson, ‘Ahead of the curve’ by Philip Delves Broughton and ‘The IITians’ by Sandipan Deb.